Graveyards in Virginia

 Source: Encyclopedia Virginia, The Myth of "Living Off the Land" at Jamestown (painting by Sidney King)

-The oldest gravestone is the Knights Tombstone, which is thought to mark the burial site of Sir George Yeardley in the second church at Jamestown.
-He died in 1627, and the tombstone was in place within the frame church, before the brick church was constructed in 1639.4
+The oldest surviving marked tombstone in North America is the Knights Tombstone at Jamestown.
+It is thought to mark the burial site of Sir George Yeardley, who died in 1627.
+Archeology has revealed that the tombstone was in place within the 1617 frame church, the second constructed at the site, before the third brick church was built in 1639.

 the oldest gravestone in Virginia was removed in 2017 for restoration